2FA: Two-Factor Authentication Option for WordPress

-• WordPress Admin Page —> Settings —> Security by CleanTalk —> General Settings —> category "Authentication and Logging in" —> set the option "Two-factor authentication for chosen roles" to "On" or "Only for new devices".
+WordPress Admin Page → Settings → Security by CleanTalk → General Settings → the "Authentication and Logging in" category → set the "Two-factor authentication for chosen roles" option to "On" or "Only for new devices".

 CleanTalk Security Plugin Two-Factor Authentication

-On means that the option will work every time you log into your admin account.
+- On means that the option will work every time you log in to the site.

-Only for new devices means that the option will work in those cases when you log into your admin account from a new device (other desktops, laptops, mobile phones, tablets, etc.).
+- Only for new devices means that the option will work in those cases when you log in from a new device (other desktops, laptops, mobile phones, tablets, etc.).

 CleanTalk Security modal window confirmation code